AudioKit/Playgrounds/README.md

 <table>
 <tr>
 <td>
 Playgrounds contain bite-size examples of AudioKit and serve as tutorials for many of AudioKit's core concepts and capabilities.
-There are over 100 playgrounds which cover basic tutorials, synthesis, physical modeling, file playback, MIDI, effects, filters, and analysis.

-We provide all playgrounds as a macOS project that is ready to run in Xcode.
-Just download the `AudioKitPlaygrounds.zip` file from our [releases page](https://github.com/audiokit/AudioKit/releases), open and build the project, and go to the playground pages to learn AudioKit's API in a fun way!
+The playgrounds come in two flavors, playgrounds for the iPad Pro's "Playgrounds" application and playgrounds for use inside of Xcode on macOS.

-We have videos of most of the playgrounds in action, so you don't need to run Xcode to check them out, just go to [AudioKit Playground Videos](http://audiokit.io/playgrounds/).
+The Xcode playgrounds are more powerful than the iPad playgrounds, and cover more of the various capabilities of AudioKit.
+But, for beginners the iPad playgrounds might be more fun, especially for kids.

 </td>
 <td width=320 align=right>